-Born and raised in a 4 child family in Vienna / Austria
+Born and raised in a family of four children in Vienna, Austria

-After her School and first working experiences in tourism, she decided to study psychology.
-Beside her studies she gained her first practical experiences in a neurological and psyciatric hospital for kids, followed by a three years colalboration in the brain tumor unit for kids and adolescents at the university hospital of Vienna teached and formed from Dr. Renate Fuiko.
+Besides her studies she gained practical experiences in a neurological and psychiatric hospital for kids, followed by a three-year collaboration in the brain tumor unit for kids and adolescents at the university hospital of Vienna, taught and formed from Dr. Renate Fuiko.

-She also received a scholarship for a three month participation in the CHOP/ Philadelphia/ U.S.A. where she gained excellent general experiences with Prof. Dr.Jerylinn Radcliffe.
+She also received a scholarship for three-month participation in the CHOP/ Philadelphia/USA where she gained excellent general experiences with Prof. Dr.Jerylinn Radcliffe.

-After her studies she did a family therapy education and beside building up her own family (three girls) she always kept working as a licensed neuropsycologist and family therapist in her private practice.
+After her studies, she did a family therapy education and besides building her own family (three daughters) she always kept working as a licensed neuropsychologist and family therapist in her private practice.

-Due to her husbands roots, she did a lot of volunteer work in Paraguay / South America.
+Due to her husband's roots, she did a lot of volunteer work in South America, Paraguay.

-After her first Brainspotting formation with Dr. David Grand and treatment experiences she used the technique a lot in Paraguay.
-Beside treating adults she had amazing possibilities to treat kids and adolescents (as sometimes their parents, siblings or caregivers) in a children´s home and in a country side school.
+After her first Brainspotting formation with Dr. David Grand and treatment experiences, she used the technique a lot in Paraguay.
+Besides treating adults she had amazing possibilities to treat kids and adolescents (as sometimes their parents, siblings or caregivers) in a children´s home and in a countryside school.

-Just at the time when she was so positively surprised about the success with the Brainspotting treatment in this age group she went to New York for her first "Trainers' training" to become a Brainspotting trainer.
+Just at the time when she was so positively surprised about the success with the Brainspotting treatment in this age group, she went to New York for her first "Trainers' training" to become a Brainspotting trainer.
 Dr. David Grand connected her with Dr. Martha Jacobi and they started their first conversation about Brainspotting with kids and adolescents.
-This lead them to an ongoing and outstanding teamwork and friendship with the aim to provide their experiences and knowledge to as many Brainspotting fellows as possible.
+This lead the two of them to the ongoing and outstanding teamwork and friendship they continue to have, with the aim to provide their experiences and knowledge to as many Brainspotting fellows as possible.